This annual list of the best advertising services franchises was revised and updated on May 9, 2023.

 TMS has a very interesting franchise model that allows new franchisees to earn their franchise without fees.
 Its Performance Awarded Franchise Opportunity program is possible because you don’t need a storefront and corporate headquarters handles all the graphic design, printing, and mailing of the monthly publication.
 In this approach, the new franchisee has to generate enough sales to cover the cost of their first TMS mailer.
 If they perform well, they will be awarded a franchise.

-Founded in 1992 and franchising since 2005, the number of locations has declined in recent years from a high of 52 in 2018 to the current total of 41 (down from the previously reported total of 44), of which two are company-owned and all are located in the US.
+Founded in 1992 and franchising since 2005, the number of locations has declined in recent years from a high of 52 in 2018 to the current total of 39 (down from the previously reported total of 40), of which one is company-owned and all are located in the US.

 BirthdayPak has come up with an interesting twist on the direct mail advertising model.
 When a consumer signs up, they will receive a special mailing for their birthday that includes gift cards to local restaurants, day spas, clothing stores, and other local businesses.